Gold Central Victoria

-Gold is a commercial radio station based in Bendigo and Central Victoria.
-It is currently part of Australian Radio Network.
+Gold (call-sign: 3EL) is a commercial radio station based in Bendigo and Central Victoria.
+It is a subsidiary of ARN Media.
 Formerly branded "Easymix", the station broadcasts on 1071 AM, across parts of Central Victoria including Bendigo, Ballarat, Maryborough, Castlemaine and Daylesford.
 It also broadcasts on 98.3 FM, which covers a 25 kilometre radius in the Bendigo region.